 Morris Industries has been granted an order by the Court of Queen’s Bench for Saskatchewan extending their stay of proceedings, enabling Morris Industries to continue with its efforts to restructure its business and financial affairs.
 This includes obtaining approval to solicit proposals from prospective strategic and financial parties to acquire or invest in the Morris Group.

-According to a report from Glacier Farm Media, downsizing and staff cuts lie ahead for well known Prairie farm equipment maker Morris Industries as the company enters creditor protection due to a “liquidity crisis.”
+According to a report from Glacier Farm Media, downsizing and staff cuts are coming for Morris Industries as the company enters creditor protection due to a “liquidity crisis.”

 The Court of Queen’s Bench in Saskatoon approved the Morris Group’s Jan.
 3 application, which stays any proceedings or actions against the company until Jan.
 18 at the earliest.